 Source: Similar exercise introduced at General Assembly “Branding in the Digital Age” with Rachel Gadiel

-For this task you will work in your 310 teams to journey map your decision to attend WSU.
+For this task you will work in teams to journey map your decision to attend WSU.
 Each team has been given a large sheet of butcher paper to recreate the graphic below.
 You have also been given markers and post-it notes.

 Things to include on the map: